Skip to main content

 Frequently Asked Questions

 Yu-Gi-Oh!
-Master Duel is a strategy game with fantasy and kids themes.
+Master Duel is a tactical strategy game with fantasy, anime, kids and science fiction themes.

 Yu-Gi-Oh!
 Master Duel is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.